 Making the Most out of Google Analytics: Part Two

-By Louise Smillie on June 7, 2018 - Search Engine Optimisation (SEO), Training, Web Design
+By Dominic Cooper On June 7, 2018 - Search Engine Optimisation (SEO), Training, Web Design

 Last month we showed you how to create a customised dashboard to replace the Google Analytics (GA) default option.
 Hopefully you’ve had a chance to play around with that and created one or more dashboards that are nicely tailored to your business or a specific department within it.